 What if I want to take the call myself?

-Switch to Support Me in the dashboard and turn the ringer on.
+Switch to Support Me in the dashboard.
 In Support Me, calls ring your real number first for the number of rings you choose, with KindredMind picking up only if you do not answer.
+Set the ring count to 0 if you would rather have KindredMind answer immediately.
 In Cover for Me, KindredMind handles every call and your phone stays quiet.
 You are always in control.

 How much does it cost?

-Individual plans start at $179/month CAD for 200 covered call minutes.
-The Care Circle plan is $449/month CAD and gives up to 4 caregivers, each with their own voice and dedicated number, 500 pooled minutes per month and a shared knowledge base.
+Individual plans start at $179/month CAD for 300 call minutes.
+The Care Circle plan is $449/month CAD and gives up to 4 caregivers, each with their own voice and dedicated number, 750 call minutes per month, pooled across caregivers and a shared knowledge base.
 Most families use 80 to 120 minutes per month.
 See full pricing.

 Can multiple siblings each have their own voice?